viktorijadan/Python/README.md

 # Python

-This repository contains my Python codes.
+This repository comprises my collection of Python code implementations 🦄